ksu-is/Steam-Game-Recommender/README.md

 # Steam-Game-Recommender
-This code gives the user game recommendations from the video game web store, Steam.
+This code is designed to scrape steam and steamdb in order to reccomend games for the user.